natnaelabay/land-registration-blockchain/README.md

 5. Fire up Ganache and run <br>
     `truffle compile ` ## this will compile our contracts and migrate it to our blockchain <br>
 6. Copy the LandRegistration.JSON file in /contracts/build/contracts/ directory and replace it with /clients/src/assets/LandRegistration.JSON  <br>
-7. To simulate the distributed transaction open 2 different browsers or chrome in incognito and without <br>
+7. To simulate the distributed transaction open 2 different browsers or chrome in incognito and without.
+Go into the /client directory and run the following command to run the web server <br>
     `npm install or yarn` <br>
     `yarn serve` <br>
 8. After setting this up you will be able to simulate to some extent how blockchain could be used in land registration.